adopt-it/Github_webhook/README.md

 * A GitHub account
 * An organization (you can create one for free)
-* A repository
+* A github repository

 Optional:
-* Since Ngrok creates a public url for your webservice, an optional Ngrok account can be created in order that the Ngrok url does not time out. (https://dashboard.ngrok.com/login)
+* Since Ngrok creates a public url for your webservice (in this case the github webhook url), an optional Ngrok account (https://dashboard.ngrok.com/login) can be created in order that the public Ngrok url does not time out.

 ### Prerequisites 📋